-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 Modifying the Size of the Thumbnail

-By default, the thumbnail is generated at 120px by 120px; i.e., it’s square.
+By default, the thumbnail is generated at 120x120px.
+That is, it’s square.
 There are a couple of ways you can modify this behavior.

 The first is to use the

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.